projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 ***********************

-Sphinx extends reST by supporting additional inline markup elements (called "roles") used to tag text with special meanings and allow style output formatting.
+Sphinx extends reST by supporting additional inline markup elements (called "roles") used to tag text with special meanings and enable output formatting.
 (You can refer to the `Sphinx Inline Markup`_ documentation for the full list).

 For example, there are roles for marking :file:`filenames` (``:file:`name```) and command names such as :command:`make`